Nuffield Foundation

 The Nuffield Foundation is a charitable trust established in 1943 by William Morris, Lord Nuffield, the founder of Morris Motors Ltd. It aims to improve social well-being by funding research and innovation projects in education and social policy, and building research capacity in science and social science.
-Its current chief executive is Tim Gardam.
+Its current chief executive is Gavin Kelly.

 The Foundation's income comes from the interest on its investments and it spends about £10 million on charitable activities each year.
 It is financially and politically independent and is governed by a board of trustees who meet four times a year.

 The Foundation makes grants for research and innovation projects that aim to improve the design and operation of social policy, particularly in: